the-virtual-boy/100daysofpython/Day84_TicTacToeCLI/README.md

 ## Install instructions

-Clone this repo, and install the curses module, if on Windows, the `windows-curses` module is available. once that's installed, you can simply run `python main.py`.
+Clone this repo, and install the curses module, if on Windows, the `windows-curses` module is available.
+Once that's installed, you can simply run `python main.py`.

 ## Game Instructions